Here’s the object…

 I’d like to think the cinema of my dreams is playing a double feature but it’s a bit like a comedy cartoon night on Fox.

-But these dreams are nothing to laugh approximately.
+But these dreams are nothing to laugh about.

 Once again there’s a new installment of an old feature, and we’re back on the treasure hunt.